 We are a biopharmaceutical company that develops novel drugs.
 Our lead drug candidate is called REMOXY® (oxycodone) Extended-Release Capsules CII.
 REMOXY is a strong painkiller with a unique formulation designed to reduce potential risks of unintended use.
-REMOXY and three other abuse-resistant painkillers are being developed pursuant to the collaboration agreement and license agreement, or the Pfizer Agreements, between us and King Pharmaceuticals, Inc., or King, a wholly-owned subsidiary of Pfizer, Inc., or Pfizer.
+REMOXY and three other abuse-resistant painkillers are being developed pursuant to the collaboration agreement and license agreement, or the Pfizer Agreements, between us and King Pharmaceuticals, Inc., a subsidiary of Pfizer, Inc., or Pfizer.